experientials/ziloo/Hardware/stem-expander/README.md

 ## Faceboard expander pin allocations

+The faceboard expander runs on 1.8V signal level.
+It is in the 1V8 domain with camera modules and m.2 connectors.

 Pins used as GPIO

 :[Combined Faceboard control I/O Expander](../pinouts/FACE_GPIO_EXPANDER.md)

 The system expander #0 is used by the SoM via SYS I2C.
-The system expander input triggers interrupt via SYS_nINT (GPIO4_IO19).
+The system expander input triggers interrupt via SYS_EX_nINT (GPIO4_IO19).
 This expander deals with activity relevant during waking state.

 This first expander, which is also on the dev. board maps,